 I can’t find the RSS feed for the blog or site I want to show

 It is the job of the blog or website owner to create the RSS feed URL.
-If none can be found, you may wish to reach out to the website or blog directly and double check if there is a RSS available.
+If none can be found, you may wish to reach out to the website or blog directly and double-check if there is an RSS available.

 Can I use the RSS feed as part of a zoned digital signage display?

 Yes, when setting up a zoned display you will see the option to ‘Add App’.
 Any RSS feeds you have set up will be found in this list.